 Our 4WD driver had come to Gilgit late the evening we arrived.
-As we were heading straight out the next day on a 4 day loop; out to Skardu day 1, spend day 2 there, then take 2 days to come back via the Deosai National Park with an overnight stay in Astore, a Himalayan mountain village.
+We were heading straight out the next day on a 4 day loop; out to Skardu day 1, spend day 2 there, then take 2 days to come back via the Deosai National Park with an overnight stay in Astore, a Himalayan mountain village.

 The road to Skardu is bad; rough and unsealed, and there’s currently a lot of construction happening to improve it, making it even slower.
-It took us 9 hours with maybe a half hour lunch stop to travel 168km (that’s an average speed of 19kmh).
-Our driver was generally cautious but he could have gone a bit quicker, our Prado is quite old, it has no A/C, sounds rough and makes some funny noises over bumps and before the end of the journey we had 3 warning lights on.
+It took us 9 hours with maybe a half hour lunch stop to travel 168km (that’s an average speed of 19kmh…).
+Our driver was generally cautious but he could have gone a bit quicker, our Prado is quite old, it has no A/C, sounds rough, makes some funny noises over bumps and before the end of the journey we had 3 warning lights on.
 We think he’s nursing the vehicle.

 The scenery was spectacular, we were in a huge valley with massive mountains towering far above us, following a river.
 It was very similar to the Wakhan valley in Tajikistan but the mountains were bigger.
 The road is known for being dangerous as it ploughs through cliffs in many places and there are big steep drop offs.
 We didn’t realise until we saw the second one that the reason some trucks had a guy sat on the front bumper was they were spotting for the vehicle.
 We’re not sure how they didn’t get bounced off, same for those sitting on roofs and hanging off the back of vehicles.

 Here’s a video of the road (with some dodgy camera work):